An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Initial Velocity, Translation, Gravity and Accelerometer Bias

 We then compute the SVD of $\mathbf{H}^*\in\mathbb{S}^{9}_+$ and define the singular-value ratio $\rho_j=\sigma_{\max}/\sigma_{\min}$, where $\sigma_{\min}$ and $\sigma_{\max}$ denote the smallest nonzero and largest singular values, respectively.
 To track stabilization as the data window grows, we monitor the relative change

-where large values indicate that observability is still changing, whereas consistently small values suggest that the Hessian has stabilized and the state is effectively observable.
+where large values indicate that observability is still changing, whereas consistently small values indicate that the Hessian has stabilized and the state is observable.
 Once

-with $\Delta \rho_{\mathrm{th}}$ a fixed threshold, we deem the system sufficiently observable and proceed to solve Eq.~(\ref{eq:global-linear-system}).
-Fig.~\ref{fig:times-cond-comparison} reports the relative overcost of the \textit{Full Observability Test} with respect to the \textit{Translation Observability Test}.
-The overcost of the \textit{Full Observability Test} rises steadily with the window size: starting at roughly \(\!\times3\)–\(\!4\) the cost of the \textit{Translation Observability Test} for short windows, but exceeding \(\!\times15\) around ten frames.
+with $\Delta \rho_{\mathrm{th}}$ a fixed threshold, we deem the system observable and proceed to solve Eq.~(\ref{eq:global-linear-system}).
+Fig.~\ref{fig:times-cond-comparison} reports the relative overcost of \textit{Full Observability Test} with respect to \textit{Translation Observability Test}.
+The overcost of \textit{Full Observability Test} rises steadily with the window size: starting at roughly \(\!\times3\)–\(\!4\) the cost of \textit{Translation Observability Test} for short windows, but exceeding \(\!\times15\) around ten frames.
 These results motivate the use of the parallax gate as the primary trigger and reserving the Hessian test as a final verifier.